assist-project/dtls-fuzzer/README.md

 Each argument filename describes the experiment setup (SUT, alphabet, authentication) as described by the output folder names in 'experiments/results/'.
 To start learning for an SUT using a argument file, run:

-    > java -jar target/dtls-fuzzer.jar @arg_file
+    > java -jar target/dtls-fuzzer.jar @args/sut_name/arg_file

+The output folder will be stored in a generated 'output' directory.

+### Concurrent experiments and port collisions
 It is possible to learn multiple SUTs at a time assuming that different server listening ports are used.
 However, running more than a few (>2) instances increase the chance of learning failure due to accidental port collision.

-In most configurations, servers are configured to listen to some hard-coded port over localhost.
+In most configurations, servers are configured to listen to some hard-coded port over localhost, the configurations provided use distinct hard-coded ports.
 For JSSE and Scandium configurations, where custom server programs were provided, servers dynamically select the listening port and communicate it over TCP sockets to **dtls-fuzzer**.
 This has the advantage of letting **dtls-fuzzer** know for sure when the server is ready to receive packets (rather than having to blindly wait an arbitrary amount of time for the server to start).
 The downside is that the allocated port might be the same as some hard-coded port of a different experiment, wherein server thread has recently been stopped and no new thread has been started yet (hence the listening port is free to be allocated).